cap-js/telemetry/README.md

 Exports traces and metrics to Dynatrace.
 Hence, a Dynatrace instance is required and the app must be bound to a Dynatrace instance.

-Use via `cds.requires.telemetry.kind = 'telemetry-to-dyntrace'`.
+Use via `cds.requires.telemetry.kind = 'to-dyntrace'`.

 Required additional dependencies:
 - `@dynatrace/oneagent-sdk`